 UK Libraries has the world’s largest collection of Kentucky newspapers.

 Many Kentucky newspapers are available digitally or on microfilm, including historic papers filmed as part of the Kentucky Newspaper Project.
 Approximately 175 active newspapers are regularly filmed.
 Visit the Kentucky Microfilm Holdings Database or the Kentucky Digital Newspapers Database to browse our collections.

-Physical copies of our newspapers are held on the Second Floor of Young Library.
+Physical copies of our newspapers are held on the Second Floor of William T. Young Library.
 We subscribe to every active Kentucky newspaper and keep paper copies of current issues and issues from the previous two months in the South Wing on the Second Floor.

 UK Libraries subscribes to many local, national, and international newspapers that are available for browsing on the Second Floor, including the Lexington Herald-Leader, the Louisville Courier-Journal, the New York Times, and the London Times.

 Additionally, UK community members have free digital access to the New York Times and the Wall Street Journal.

 Many periodicals and newspapers are available on microfilm or microfiche, along with a variety of older archived materials not readily available in digital formats, including document sets, archives, manuscripts, and books.

 You can search for many of our microform materials using InfoKat Discovery, or by browsing the Kentucky Microfilm Holdings Database, but be aware that not all of our microform sets are listed in the catalog.
 To view set guides or explore our microform collections, please visit the Reference Desk or contact a librarian.